 Buying New Primary Home And Renting Exiting Home

-This BLOG On Buying New Primary Home And Renting Exiting Home Was Written By Gustan Cho NMLS 873293
+This BLOG On Buying New Primary Home And Renting Exiting Home Was UPDATED And PUBLISHED On November 7th, 2019

 - Home Prices nationwide has been increasing the past several years

-- Both the Federal Housing Finance Agency (FHFA) and The U.S. Department of Housing and Urban Development realized this and increased loan limits effective January 1st, 2017
+- Both the Federal Housing Finance Agency (FHFA) and The U.S. Department of Housing and Urban Development realized this and will be increasing loan limits again effective January 1st 2020

 Both government agencies increased loan limits due to rising housing prices.

-- Actually, both FHFA and FHA has increased loan limits for two years in a row due to housing price increases
+- HUD has increased loan limits for two years in a row due to housing price increases and is expected FHFA increase for 2019

 - This is becoming more of a norm now due to escalating home values nationally

-Types Of Financing: Owner Occupant Versus Investment Home Loans
+Types Of Financing On Owner Occupant Versus Investment Home Loans

 There are many instances that homeowners are refinancing their current homes as owner occupied homes.